How to Get File Path on Mac

 Here’s how to find a file path from Terminal:

-7. Hit Enter (Bare in mind, it might take Terminal some time to finish the task.
-You’ll also see “operation not permitted,” on a lot of what Finder returns, just ignore that.)
+7. Hit Enter.
+Terminal might take some time to finish the task.
+You’ll also see “operation not permitted” on a lot of what Finder returns; just ignore that.

 9. Right-click the text to copy it.